drupal-code-builder/drupal-code-builder/README.txt

 2. Enable it from administer >> modules.
 3. Go to administer >> settings >> module_builder and specify the path
    to save the hook documentation files
-4. (Optional) Create custom function declaration or header files if you don't like the default output.
+4. (Optional) Create custom function declaration template file if you don't like the default output.
+5. (Optional) Create your own hook groupings if you don't like the default ones.

 TODO/WISHLIST
 -------------
-* I want to make a selection of module types and create a list of dependencies (example: node modules need hook_node_info, hook_insert, etc.) I need a fancy JavaScript/AJAX guru to hook up magic so this auto-selection happens
 * Maybe some nicer theming/swooshy boxes on hook descriptions or something to make the form look nicer/less cluttered
 * I would like to add the option to import help text from a Drupal.org